Data-Driven Companies Perform Better by Almost Every Metric — Here’s How To Become One of Them

-Data analysis surfaces patterns that >unearth value and enable companies to take advantage of market opportunities faster.
-That drives growth, nurtures innovation, and strengthens differentiation from competitors.
+Data analysis surfaces patterns that enable companies to take advantage of market opportunities faster.
+That quickness drives growth, nurtures innovation, and strengthens differentiation from competitors.

 Artificial intelligence and machine learning take the guesswork out of decision-making

 Companies that still rely on institutional knowledge and gut feelings to guide decision-making are leaving money on the table.
-With artificial intelligence and machine learning, employees make the right decisions quickly and confidently.
+With artificial intelligence and machine learning, organisations can make efficient and informed decisions that feed into ROI.

 Strategic work keeps employees engaged

-When data analyses guide routine decisions, employees spend less time on basic tasks and more time focusing on strategic work.
-That keeps them engaged and productive.
-That’s why 84% of data-leading organizations have observed an increase in employee retention.
+When data analyses guide routine decisions, employees spend less time on basic tasks that add no value, and more time focusing on strategic work.
+Indeed, for sales teams, for example, data and automation work hand-in-hand to cut down on non-selling tasks.

 Step 1: Choose the right team members

-Start a working group that includes diverse colleagues from across the organization.
-These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organizational perspectives.
+Create a working group that includes diverse colleagues from across the organisation.
+These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organisational perspectives.
 Make sure you include executives, line managers, data engineers, developers, and machine learning architects.

 Step 2: Equip your team with the right training and technology